merenlab/anvio.org/help/main/programs/anvi-display-functions/index.md

                        &#45;&#45;profile&#45;db KOFAM&#45;PROFILE.db
 </div>

 If you are using multiple sources for your genomes, you may not immediately know which genomes to list in your <span class="artifact-n">[groups-txt](/help/main/artifacts/groups-txt)</span> file.
-In that case, you can first run the program with this additional parameter:
+In that case, you can first run the program with this additional parameter,

 <div class="codeblock" markdown="1">
 anvi&#45;display&#45;functions &#45;e <span class="artifact&#45;n">[external&#45;genomes](/help/main/artifacts/external&#45;genomes)</span> \